chelsea6502/BeebEater/README.md

 * Escape key support.
 Currently if you get stuck in a loop, you'll have to hardware reset.
 * Upgrade from BBC BASIC 4r32 to BBC BASIC V. BBC BASIC V has lots of improvements, such as CASE and WHILE commands!
 * PS/2 Keyboard support.
-* Ability to interact with the LCD.
+* LCD support
-* Emulate SAVE/LOAD commands to 'tape' by sending/recieving raw data though serial.
+* SAVE/LOAD programs by sending/recieving raw data though serial.

 # Special Thanks to…